CORONAVIRUS MEASURES - Flitwick Baptist Church

-A service of worship will be broadcast on our YouTube channel at 10:00am every Sunday, beginning 22nd March.
+A service of worship will be broadcast on our YouTube channel at 10:00am every Sunday.
 The service will be slimmed down, but will still include sung worship, prayers, Bible reading and a sermon.
 We will continue with our series in Genesis as planned.

 We encourage you to join with us in worshipping together.
 Remember that by signing in to YouTube, you will be able to interact with each other using the 'comments' section and we would encourage you to do this.

 Please remember that there are some within the fellowship who are unable to access these online services.
 If you, and they, are not self-isolating, please consider inviting someone to your home to watch and worship with you.